taamaraa/crypto-market_analysis_platform/README.md

 ---

-#  Raw Layer
+#  Staging Layer

-The Raw layer is the landing zone for all incoming API data.
+The Staging layer is the landing zone for all incoming API data.

 This layer stores the original source data with minimal or no transformations applied.